-Note that a context will be silently created implicitly if a command is encountered when there is no suitable context available to contain it.
+Note that a context is silently created implicitly if a command is encountered when there is no suitable context available to contain it.

 Within a context definition, the type of subcontext to be implicitly created is specified using \defaultchild.
-A number of music events require a 'Bottom' context: when such an event is encountered, subcontexts are created recursively until reaching a context with no 'defaultchild' setting.
+A number of music events require a bottom-level context: when such an event is encountered, subcontexts are created recursively until reaching a context with no \defaultchild setting.